fietensen/tinydns/README.md

 # tinydns

+## Current Status

+This Project is still a WIP.
+As I currently have a pretty busy schedule updates might be sporadic.

 ## Goal

 The goal of this application is to serve as a hybrid DNS server (i.e. implementing both, resolver and name server capabilities).